 Overview

-• Scope: 120 credit points over four semesters (regular course duration)
+- Scope: 120 credit points over four semesters (regular program duration)

 The Master's program in IT Security provides fundamental knowledge on how to design future IT systems securely from the outset.
 The program is characterised by a wide range of electives.
 Students can either choose a comprehensive education in all areas of IT security or focus on a specific aspect of IT security.
 The latter is ensured by the program's strong research orientation.
 As a result, the Master prepares students for an academic career in the field of IT security.